Trump picks Senator JD Vance of Ohio as his Republican running mate

 She added that since then, Vance has become “very close” to Trump and “a surrogate for him on the campaign trail”.

-On the campaign trail, the former venture capitalist has served as a bridge between Trump associates and wealthy Silicon Valley donors, many of whom have opened their wallets to Trump this election.
+The former venture capitalist has served as a bridge between Trump associates and wealthy Silicon Valley donors, many of whom have opened their wallets to Trump this election.

-He regularly denounces diversity, equity and inclusion (DEI) programmes that aim to address systemic racism and other forms of discrimination.
+He regularly denounces diversity, equity and inclusion programmes, which aim to address systemic racism and other forms of discrimination.

 Moreover, he has delighted Trump supporters with his confrontational social media presence, a relative rarity in the Senate, where many lawmakers still try to maintain a sense of decorum and civility.

-Several of Trump’s highest-profile backers – including former senior adviser Steve Bannon and Trump’s eldest son, Donald Trump Jr. – have praised Vance for pushing the Republican Party to embrace a more hands-off foreign policy approach and for supporting trade barriers.
+Several of Trump’s highest-profile backers – including former senior adviser Steve Bannon and Trump’s eldest son, Donald Trump Jr – have praised Vance for pushing the Republican Party to embrace a more hands-off foreign policy approach and for supporting trade barriers.

 ‘Trump’s choice for VP is loyalty’

-But Vance is unlikely to bring many new voters into Trump’s corner, however, and may even alienate some moderates.
+Vance, however, is unlikely to bring many new voters into Trump’s corner and may even alienate some moderates.

-Some Trump supporters had pushed him to select a woman or person of colour as his vice president to expand a coalition that skews toward white men.
+Some Trump supporters had pushed him to select a woman or person of colour as his vice president to expand a coalition that skews towards white men.

-In selecting Vance, Trump has passed over other possible contenders including US Senators Marco Rubio and Tim Scott and North Dakota Governor Doug Burgum.
+In selecting Vance, Trump has passed over other possible contenders, including US Senators Marco Rubio and Tim Scott and North Dakota Governor Doug Burgum.

+A key factor in choosing a running mate has been where the person is from.
+Vance is from a state that was once considered a toss-up battleground state that was crucial to determining the outcome of presidential elections, but Ohio voted solidly for Trump in 2016 and 2020.

-According to Steve Clemons, the host of Al Jazeera’s The Bottom Line, the top consideration for Trump’s choice for vice president is loyalty.
+Steve Clemons, the host of Al Jazeera’s The Bottom Line, identified the top consideration for Trump in choosing his vice president.

-“Number one above everything else is loyalty,” said Clemons.
+“Number one above everything else is loyalty,” Clemons said.

-Another factor is where the potential running mate is from – namely, if the candidate is from a so-called battleground state that can give Trump an edge in what is expected to be a hard-fought election in November.

-“Where they come from and their loyalty is most important,” Clemons said.